 As I packed for the wedding weekend, I was also busy baking.
 I knew a big batch of the easy to bake, all-time favorite ‘Food for the Gods’ would be appreciated.
 Food for the Gods is a Filipino favorite dessert bar.
 It is richly filled with dates, raisins, (nuts if there are no food allergies), dark molasses and lots and lots of good butter.
 When the entire baking pan went into the oven, the scrumptious scent of the butter was unbelievable.
 It radiated from within the oven as the Food for the Gods bars were baking.
 The sweet butter scent traveled all around the house, out to the patio, high in the sky, across to the neighbors.

 The newlyweds sure did enjoy these moist bars.
 It was perfect for them to relish right after the wedding festivities.
 True enough, I got a sweet message from the newlyweds the day after the wedding weekend.
 They even sent photos of the tin that held the ‘Food for the gods’ date bars – a before and after.
 There was no need to explain to me.
 I knew these Filipino date bars are always a hit every time I bake them for anyone.
 They travel well and they store for a long time.
 Trust me, if you bake these and give them as gifts, everyone and anyone will truly “love them today, tomorrow and always.”

-Food for the Gods - Date- Raisin Bars
+Food for the Gods - Dates and Raisins Bars

-- 1 cup softened at room temperature (I used Kerrygold Butter) butter, unsalted
+- 1 cup unsalted butter softened at room temperature (I used Kerrygold Butter)

 - 3/4 cup dark brown sugar